saraho1123/flashcards-starter/README.md

     npm test

-The terminal should show 32 passing tests (with 4 pending).
+The terminal should show 32 passing tests.

 To play the game run the following command in the terminal: